TransformerOptimus/SuperAGI/superagi/tools/slack/README.md

 **Features:**

-1. Send Message - This tool gives SuperAGI the ability to send messages to Slack Channels that you have specified.
+1. Send Message - This tool gives SuperAGI the ability to send messages to Slack Channels that you have specified

 ## 🛠️ Installation